 Once your funding body has decided whether you are eligible, it may arrange for you to visit an appropriate specialist agency, such as the National Federation of Access Centres, for an assessment of equipment and study needs.

 The person who carries out the assessment will advise you on the types of equipment and support available and make recommendations to your funding body.
 The funding body will then arrange with you for payment of the allowance, and advise you on ordering your equipment, etc.

 You should hear back from the funding body you have applied for confirming whether or not you are eligible or asking for more information.
 If confirmed as eligible, you will then need to book a Needs Assessment.
-You can find a Needs Assessor using the postcode search tool on the Disabled Students Allowances Quality Assurance Group (DSA-QAG) website.
+Find a Needs Assessor using the postcode search tool.

 At your Needs Assessment your Needs Assessor will advise you on the types of equipment and support available specific to your disability and how it affects you.
 They will then produce a Needs Assessment Report and send it to you and your funding body.
 You funding body will then write to you confirming the support they will fund.
 Please read this letter carefully as it will explain to you how to order equipment you have been recommended.

 Please allow a minimum of two months, from the point of sending off an application for DSA, for the process to be completed.
 The process may be longer or shorter depending on various factors for example whether the medical or diagnostic evidence you have provided is sufficient or the number of other DSA applications your funding body is processing at the time.